-The AP reported a few weeks ago that a team-issued iPad was stolen from the car of a Chicago Bears Rookie, and the Bears Playbook was on the iPad!
+The AP reported that a team-issued iPad was stolen from the car of a Chicago Bears Rookie, and the Bears Playbook was on the iPad!
 Fortunately, the Bears Organization had implemented a corporate owned device policy, which allowed the IT Department to take control fast.

 Why Company Owned Devices Should Be Your Company Security Policy